K-theory and G-theory of derived algebraic stacks: Introduction

 In \cite{KhanVirtual} I studied the cohomology and Borel--Moore homology of derived schemes and algebraic spaces, as well as Borel-type extensions to derived algebraic stacks.
 In these notes I describe the K-theoretic counterpart to that formalism.
 In this analogy, the K-theory of perfect complexes behaves like cohomology while G-theory (K-theory of coherent sheaves) behaves like Borel--Moore homology.
 This relationship can actually be made quite precise using the formalism of motivic categories: the theory of \emph{KGL-modules} provides a category of coefficients for K-theory\footnote{or rather its homotopy invariant version KH (see \ssecref{ssec:KH})}, and Borel--Moore homology in that setting (i.e., cohomology with coefficients in the dualizing complex) is G-theory.
 See \cite[\S 13.3]{CisinskiDegliseBook} and \cite{JinG}.

-The notes are almost entirely expository and were originally prepared as background material for the paper \cite{KhanVirtual}\footnote{ To address the question of why they are longer than \cite{KhanVirtual}, I would like to assure the reader that the next revision of \cite{KhanVirtual} will almost certainly be even longer. }.
-I begin in Section~\ref{sec:qcoh} with some preliminaries on quasi-coherent complexes on derived algebraic stacks and various finiteness conditions.
-Thanks primarily to work of Hall and Rydh over the past several years, these finiteness conditions are well-understood for very general algebraic stacks.
+The notes are almost entirely expository and were originally prepared as background material for the paper \cite{KhanVirtual}.
+I begin in Section~\ref{sec:qcoh} with some preliminaries on quasi-coherent complexes on derived stacks and various finiteness conditions.
+Thanks primarily to work of Hall and Rydh over the past several years, we can work with very general stacks.
+I also review some new compact generation results for stacks, obtained jointly with Ravi.

 In the \hyperref[sec:K]{second} and \hyperref[sec:G]{third} sections I define K-theory and G-theory and record their basic properties.
 Most of these go back to \cite{SGA6}, \cite{QuillenK}, and \cite{ThomasonTrobaugh} in the case of classical schemes, and to \cite{ToenGRR,ToenNotes,KrishnaRavi,HoyoisKrishna} in the case of classical stacks.